 As a collective effort with other young aerospace engineering professors and PhD students, I have co-authored an EdX Massive Open Online Course (MOOC) titled "The conquest of Space: Space Exploration and Rocket Science."
-This 7-week course focuses on the major chapters of the History of the conquest of space—what is now being called the beginnings of the "Space Age"—and simultaneously introduces several technical topics of aerospace engineering, from orbital mechanics to the principles of chemical rocket operation, space systems, and electric propulsion.
-The course contains several hours of videos, interactive exercises and problems, and a number of interviews with space industry experts.
-The first edition of the course took place in 2015–2016, and the second in 2016–2017.
+This 7-week course introduces several technical topics of aerospace engineering, from orbital mechanics to the principles of chemical rocket operation, space systems, and electric propulsion, and simultaneously walks you through the major chapters of the History of the conquest of space—what is now being called the beginnings of the "Space Age."
 The course presentation video can be watched here:

 Besides the courses described above, in the past I have also tought the following:

 - Learning scientific computing with Julia: short introductory seminar to Julia, Madrid week of Science 2020.